Back to blog

 A package without tests is a liability.
 The packages I published early without robust test suites are the ones I'm afraid to touch.
 100% coverage is cargo-culting, but meaningful tests for every public API surface is non-negotiable.

 Publishing open source as a solo developer is a different discipline than writing open source.
 The code is the easy part.
-The documentation, the issue triage, the backward compatibility promises, the release automation — that's the maintenance surface you're signing up for.
+The documentation, the issue triage, the backward compatibility promises, the release automation: that's the maintenance surface you're signing up for.
+Fifteen packages across three scopes means fifteen READMEs, fifteen CI pipelines, and fifteen sets of users with different expectations.
 Sign up deliberately, and it's genuinely rewarding.
 Sign up accidentally, and it's a burden.